The Spamhaus Project: Anti-spam lists

 The Domain Blocklist (DBL) was released in March 2010 and is a list of domain names, which is both a domain URI blocklist and RHSBL.
 It lists spam domains including spam payload URLs, spam sources and senders ("right-hand side"), known spammers and spam gangs, and phish, virus and malware-related sites.
 It later added a zone of "abused URL shorteners", a common way spammers insert links into spam emails.

 The Combined Spam Sources (CSS) is an automatically produced dataset of IP addresses that are involved in sending low-reputation email.
 Listings can be based on HELO greetings without an A record, generic looking rDNS or use of fake domains, which could indicate spambots or server misconfiguration.
 CSS is part of SBL.

 The ZEN Blocklist is a combined list, which includes all the Spamhaus IP-based DNS Blocklists.

 The Botnet Controller List (BCL) was released in June 2012 and is a list of IP addresses.
 It lists IP addresses of which Spamhaus personnel believe to be operated by cybercriminals for the exclusive purpose of hosting botnet Command&Control infrastructure.
 Such infrastructure is commonly used by cybercriminals to control malware infected computers.

 The Spamhaus DROP ("Don't Route Or Peer") lists are JSON files delineating CIDR blocks and ASNs that have been stolen or are otherwise "totally controlled by spammers or 100% spam hosting operations".
 As a small subset of the SBL, it does not include address ranges registered to ISPs and sublet to spammers, but only those network blocks wholly used by spammers.
 It is intended to be incorporated in firewalls and routing equipment to drop all network traffic to and from the listed blocks.
 The DROP webpage FAQ states the data is free for all to download and use.
 In 2012 Spamhaus Technology offered a BGP feed of the same data.

 The Spamhaus Register of known spam operations (ROKSO) is a database of spammers and spam operations who have been terminated from three or more ISPs due to spamming.
 It contains publicly sourced information about these persons and their domains, addresses and aliases.

-ROKSO is no longer available to the public.
+ROKSO stopped being available to the public at some point after 2023.
 However, there is a special version available to law enforcement agencies, containing data on hundreds of spam gangs, with evidence, logs and information on illegal activities of these gangs.